Staying Healthy in College

 For Students

 • Stress and anxiety are some of the biggest health-related problems reported by students.
+To help control stress:

-• Don’t skip classes and try to stay caught up in class.
+• Don’t skip classes, and try to stay caught up in class.

 • Set aside time for yourself.